uptimeDBA/cockroach-vb-single/cockroach-vb-single/home.md

 ## What's Next?

-The [Introduction](cockroach-vb-single_introduction) section of the Introduction will take you through all the little things you need to get going.
+The [Introduction](cockroach-vb-single_introduction) section will take you through all the little things you need to get going.